pfichtner/virtualavr/README.md

 ### virtualavr

-An AVR/Arduino Simulator based on [avr8js](https://github.com/wokwi/avr8js) with focus on automated tests.
+An AVR/Arduino Simulator based on [avr8js](https://github.com/wokwi/avr8js) to enable automated tests.
 - You want to test your microcontroller program on an integration level without flashing a real microprocessor every time?
 - You want to test some code that interacts with a microprocessor but you want to test without having real hardware connected and flashed (e.g. on a ci server)?